pearsonca/scala-commsim/index.md

 behaviors.
 Not just as a theoretical matter, but as a practical one - there is little by way of easily accessible and reusable behavior libraries to mix into agents.
-Many of the agent-based frameworks could potentially support behavior libraries, but a [\"CRAN\"][cran]-like resource has yet to emerge.
-However, there is substantial value to had if something akin to that did appear.
+Many of the agent-based frameworks could potentially support behavior libraries, but the sort of large, well-advertised scientific package repositories and development communities (*e.g.*, [\"CRAN\"][cran] for R) has yet to emerge.
+However, there is substantial value to be had if something akin to that did appear.

 If we are especially careful in our implementations of these models, we can isolate particular aspects, and then reuse them.
 We might have, for example,